calicojackdev/HMS-Beagle/README.md

 `examine_stock_data.py` compare stock data from the past two scrape runs to determine if any new colors in size medium have been added
 `queries.py` db queries used across files
 `helpers.py` miscellaneous functions
-`parse_sitemap.py` for use in case of stale product urls
+`sitemap.py` for use in case of stale product urls
+`notify.py` notification logic

 ### Links of Interest
 [HMS Beagle Wikipedia](https://en.wikipedia.org/wiki/HMS_Beagle)